AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 ### Minimize the scope of list queries {#minimize-the-scope-of-list-queries}

-**Recommendation**

 Keep the scope of list queries as small as possible.
-Plan the scope and size of potential result sets.

-The more targeted the scope of GraphQL list queries is, the faster such queries will process.
+The more targeted the scope of a GraphQL list query is, the faster it will process.

-Don't unintentionally run into tens of GB size JSON results or more due to overly broad and general list query scopes
+An overly broad and general list query runs the risk of an excessively large set of JSON results (possibly running into GBs).

-Plan for and anticipate content growth and its effect on GraphQL queries.
+Plan the scope and size of potential result sets, as well as planning for content growth and its effect on GraphQL queries.

-**Further Reference**

 ### Use folders {#use-folders}

-**Recommendation**

-Organize content in folders, and use folders for filtering as well
+Organize your content into folders, and use those folders for filtering as well.

-To help GraphQL queries be as targeted as possible, avoid queries searching overly large amounts of content on the same hierarchical level, i.e. all in the same folder.
-Rather structure content into clear subfolders and use this content structure for making queries more targeted.
+To help GraphQL queries be as targeted as possible, avoid queries searching excessively large amounts of content on the same hierarchical level; that means, all in the same folder.
+To avoid this, structure your content into sub-folders, then use this content structure to target your queries more precisely.

-**Further Reference**

 ### Minimize Content Fragment Nesting {#minimize-content-fragment-nesting}

-**Recommendation**

-Keep Content Fragment nesting level low
+Nesting Content Fragments is a great way to model custom content structures.
+You can even have a fragment with a nested fragment, that has a nested fragment, that has...and so on.

-Nesting content fragments is a great way to model custom content structures.
-But nesting fragments too deep, with potentially additional nesting of respective child fragments, can increase GraphQL query processing times, as GraphQL has to traverse the hierarchy of ever content content fragment.
+However, creating a structure with too many levels can increase the processing times for a GraphQL query, as GraphQL has to traverse the entire hierarchy of all nested Content Fragments.

 Deep nesting can also have adverse effects on content governance.
-In general, aim to keep content fragment nesting below max. five or six levels.
+In general, it is recommended to limit Content Fragment nesting to below five or six levels.

 ### Do not output all formats (Multi line text elements) {#do-not-output-all-formats}

-**Recommendation**

-AEM GraphQL can return text authored in the Rich Text Editor of AEM's Content Fragment Editor in multiple formats - rich text, simple text, and markdown.
-Outputting all three formats grows the size of text output in JSON by factor 3x.
-That combined with generally large result sets from very broad queries can produce very large JSON responses that also take a long time to compute.
-Better output only the text formats in JSON that are required for rendering the content.
+AEM GraphQL can return text, authored in the **[Multi line text](/help/sites-cloud/administering/content-fragments/content-fragment-models.md#data-types)** data type, in multiple formats: Rich Text, Simple Text, and Markdown.

+Outputting all three formats increases the size of text output in JSON by a factor of three.
+That, combined with generally large result sets from very broad queries, can produce very large JSON responses that therefore take a long time to compute.
+It is better to limit the output to only the text formats required for rendering the content.
-**Further Reference**

 ### Test your queries {#test-your-queries}

-**Recommendation**

-Processing GraphQL queries is similar to processing search queries and is significantly more complex than simple GET-all-content API request.
-Carefully planning for, testing, and optimizing queries in controlled non-production environments is key for later success when used in production.
+Processing GraphQL queries is similar to processing search queries, and is significantly more complex than simple GET-all-content API requests.

+Carefully planning, testing, and optimizing your queries in a controlled non-production environment is key for later success when used in production.
-**Further Reference**